Creamy shoe peg corn salad is a refreshing side dish for summer - or any time of year you want to feel that summer vibe!

 Why You'll Love This

-The colors of the yellow corn, red tomato, green cucumber, and purple onion combine for a beautiful salad that's delicious, too.
+- The colors and flavors of the yellow corn, red tomato, green cucumber, and purple onion combine for a beautiful salad that's delicious, too.

-People will devour this corn salad either way.
-I think people love this recipe because of the combination of the tangy mayo dressing with the sweetness of the corn is just so pleasant on the taste buds!
+People love this recipe because the combination of the tangy mayo dressing with the sweetness of the corn is just so pleasant on the taste buds!

 How to Make It